JCumin/Brachylog/README.md

         brachylog_call_predicate([V2,1], V3).  %               :1&}

-#Built-in Predicates
+#Built-in Predicates and Variables

 ##Basic predicates

 The following predicates are standard predicates that are useful for a lot of different things.

-All those predicates are one-letter long
+All those predicates are one lowercase letter.

 ### `A b Z` - Behead